MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 =XLOOKUP(G18,$D$18:$D$21,$C18:$C$21)

 **Explain:**
+* Explain the organisational structure of the NHS in 3 paragraphs.
 * Why is the sky blue?
-* And the grass green?
+And the grass green?

 ## How to get better responses from AI tools